sureshchandras3kar/pydatalib2/README.md

 ---

 ## About
-pySwissTool is a foundational toolkit of dynamic Python utilities innovation and efficiency in development.
+PyDataLib is a foundational toolkit of dynamic Python utilities innovation and efficiency in development.

 ### Key Features
 - **Flexibility**: A flexible set of utilities adaptable to various development needs.